Pecan Encrusted Sweet Potato Casserole

 The greatest thing is that you can plan this recipe in the baking dish and put it in the fridge for a max of 3 days before baking.
 When ready to bake, just set it out a little in advance (1 hour maybe) so the dish doesn’t break in the oven.
 Also, I’ve baked this in the disposable foil pans before with equal success in flavor at office luncheons.

-This recipe is listed on our Dinner Ideas for Christmas Eve article, where you’ll also see other traditional and non-traditional fun recipes for main courses, sides, appetizers, salads, and breads.
+This recipe is listed on our Christmas Dinner Meals Ideas article, where you’ll also see other traditional and non-traditional fun recipes for main courses, sides, appetizers, salads, and breads.

 Sweet Potato Casserole Temperature